Belaial/Ouman-EH800---Home-Assistant/README.md

 ##
 ### Configuration needed in Home Assistant

-1. First of all we need to add a shell command /homeassistant/configuration.yaml
+1. First of all we need to add a shell command in /homeassistant/configuration.yaml

 You need to replace ip, port, username & password with the values you configured in your EH-800!